Powerworks/modular-monolith-with-ddd/README.md

 ### 1.6 Share It

 There are very few really good examples of this type of application.
 If you think this repository makes a difference and is worth it, please share it with your friends and on social networks.
 I will be extremely grateful.
+WP

 ## 2. Domain